Barbershop Websites: 20 Design Examples (2026)

 Luxury Webflow with Squire booking

 Barber & Co in Miami is what a barbershop website looks like when the design matches the price point.
-Built on Webflow, the photography is dark and editorial, and the layout communicates premium before you read a word.
+Built on Webflow, the photography is dark and editorial, and the whole site feels more like a fashion brand than a barbershop.
 Haircuts start at $60, and every service includes a complimentary drink, grooming consultation, and styling.

-Booking runs through Squire with a location-first flow (Biscayne or Pinecrest), then professional, then service, then time.
+Booking runs through Squire, starting with location.
+For a two-shop operation, that keeps the flow short.
 Woman-owned and LGBTQ+ friendly.
 They offer a 10% off email signup, which captures leads from visitors who aren’t ready to book yet.

-The miss is social proof.
+The missing piece is social proof.
 They position as “Miami’s Best” but don’t embed a single customer review.
-At $60+ per cut, a few testimonials would go a long way toward justifying the premium.
+At $60+ per cut, a few testimonials would help justify the premium.

 Heritage Barbershop